blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/docker/architecture.md

 The following steps are performed inside the image inspector container:

-1. Builds the container file system that a container has if you ran the target image.
+1. Builds the container file system that a container would have if you ran the target image.
 It does not run the target image.
 2. Determines the target image package manager database format, and redirects to a different image inspector service if necessary.
-3. Runs the image inspector's Linux package manager on the target image package manager database to get the list of installed packages.
+3. Runs the image inspector's Linux package manager on the target image package manager database to get details of installed packages.
-4. Produces and returns a BDIO (.jsonld) file consisting of a list of target image packages and, optionally, the container filesystem.
+4. Produces and returns a BDIO1 (.jsonld) file consisting of a graph of target image packages and, optionally, the container filesystem.

 The following steps are performed back on the host when the request to the image inspector service returns: